 Tankysitting (Tank Babysitting)

-Mistweaver is one of the best healers for sustained single target healing, at the expense of nearly all their raid healing.
-This extremely niche build rose from active mitigation nerfs to tank classes, particularly in encounters with heavy magic damage.
+Mistweaver is one of the best healers for sustained single target healing, while also healing the raid through longer casts of Essence Font.
+This build rose from active mitigation nerfs to tank classes, particularly in encounters with heavy magic damage.
 It focuses healing on one target at a time, very efficiently.
 Talents in this case would be Mist Wrap, Lifecycles, Summon Jade Serpent Statue, and Upwelling.
 You’ll spend a majority of your time with this build channeling Soothing Mist onto the target, using instant Enveloping Mists and Vivifys on the target to keep them healthy, keeping Renewing Mist going for any incidental cleave healing (but mainly so that Vivify will heal the target for both the single target and cleave heal).
-Jade Serpent Statue is more healing to the target, while Upwelling fills both the group healing role that you gave up, along with the added benefit of longer Essence Font HoTs (potentially on your single target).
+Jade Serpent Statue is more healing to the target, while Upwelling allows your Essence Fonts to be more efficient when cast, along with the added benefit of longer Essence Font HoTs (potentially on your single target).